bennettandrewm/telecom_churn/README.md

 But we do have to convert these categorical columns.
 To do this, we're going to apply a little domain knowledge here.
 For starters, we know that phone numbers are assigned at random, and these should have no bearings on churn.
 So we've [dropped the phone numbers](#dropped_phone_numbers) from our dataset.

-Next, we can [one hot encode](#one_hot_encode)one hot encode the state and the area code.
+Next, we can [one hot encode](#one_hot_encode)the state and the area code.
 We also have voice mail and international plan as yes/no column, so we'll convert those columns to (1/0).

 Finally, we will convert the target churn column from boolean to an integer (0/1).